GabeScott/standard-works-vault/General Conference/1972 April - What Will the Church Do for You, a Man.md

 “Yes,” I added, “what a difference the gospel makes when it is accepted and lived.”

-Finally, the Church makes it possible for you, a man, to bind to you for eternity those you love most.
+*Finally, the Church makes it possible for you, a man, to bind to you for eternity those you love most.*

 No other relationship in life is so sacred, so satisfying, so important in its consequences as the family relationship.
 Then how tragic are the implications of those words so often spoken on the day of marriage—“Till death do ye part.”

 As certainly as there has been a joining together in marriage with such a ceremony, there also has been decreed a separation and cancellation of family relationships in death.
 To think of eternal life without eternal love is to construct a paradox, a contradiction.

 A loving Eternal Father, with concern for his children, has made possible a continuation of those sacred relationships.
-Declared the Lord to his chosen Twelve, “And I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven. ...”
-(Matt.
-16:19.)
+Declared the Lord to his chosen Twelve, “And I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven. …” ([[Matthew 16.19|Matt.
+16:19]].)

 That same power, to bind in heaven what is bound on earth, is in this church today.
 It is exercised in holy temples, and there, under the authority of the priesthood of God, father and mother and children are sealed together under a covenant and in a relationship that time cannot break and death cannot destroy.